-- Have sufficient and adequate experience in performing procedures in the uterine cavity, such as IUD insertion or dilation and curettage (D&C) and hysteroscopy. - Review and be familiar with the Instructions for Use (IFU). - Be aware of the appropriate sequence of actions detailed in this Operator's Manual and the troubleshooting section in the event the system detects a high CO2 flow rate during the Uterine Integrity Test, which may be indicative of a uterine perforation. - Review the patient selection criteria for the Minerva clinical trials to determine which patients are appropriate for the Minerva procedure.
+- Have sufficient and adequate experience in performing procedures in the uterine cavity, such as IUD insertion or dilation and curettage (D&C) and hysteroscopy. - Review and be familiar with the Minerva Endometrial Ablation System Operator's Manual. - Be aware of the appropriate sequence of actions detailed in the Minerva Endometrial Ablation System Operator's Manual troubleshooting section in the event the system detects a high CO2 flow rate during the Uterine Integrity Test, which may be indicative of a uterine perforation. - Review the patient selection criteria for the Minerva clinical trials to determine which patients are appropriate for the Minerva procedure.

-Adjunct personnel must be familiar with this Operator's Manual and other educational materials prior to using the Minerva Endometrial Ablation System.
+Adjunct personnel must be familiar with Minerva Endometrial Ablation System Operator's Manual and other educational materials prior to using the Minerva Endometrial Ablation System.